 Federal judges blocked enforcement of the March 6 travel ban after concluding its purpose may have been to discriminate against Muslims; this decision was upheld again on May 25 by the 4th Circuit Court of Appeals.
-Although The Justice Department announced it will ask the Supreme Court to review the court order, execution of the order has been halted.
+Although The Justice Department announced it will ask the Supreme Court to review the court order, execution of the order has been halted for now.

 President Trump signed a new version of the travel ban, which revokes the January 27 order.
 It will go into effect on March 16.
 This new executive order continues to impose a 90-day ban on travelers from certain Muslim-majority countries, but, it differs from the original order in several ways.
 The new ban: